crowdsecurity/crowdsec/docs/references/output.md

     store: false
 ```

-Here we can use {{filter.htmlname}} like in parsers and scenarios with the {{signal.htmlname}} object to choose which signal will be process by which plugin.
+Here we can use {{filter.htmlname}} like in parsers and scenarios with the {{signal.htmlname}} object to choose which alert will be process by which plugin.